-There are two ways to sync your data in Crypto Tax Calculator.
+There are two ways to sync your data in Crypto Tax Calculator (CTC) after an API source is imported.
 The features sync and hard sync are only available when you import your data via API or wallets, they do not apply if you import your data via CSV files.

 Sync

-This process imports the latest data from the time of the last synchronization for the specified wallet or API.
+This will import the latest data from the last sync point for the selected API source.

 Syncing multiple API accounts